Preparing for your first labor is scary.

 Labor is hard.

-These posts can make it just a little less hard.
-Read them.
+This advice can make it just a little less hard.

 (Ok, I know thinking ’bout labor can be scary, so allow me to take your mind off it… go ahead and use that same coupon code mommyonpurpose50, and grab yourself one of these adorable hooded bath towels FOR FREE, or to cheer you up.
 Seeing your itty-bitty all wrapped up in it will make labor feel worth while, ♥ I promise.)